THE CORTEX COLLECTIVE PHILOSOPHY

 This philosophy was shaped by my growing belief that many of the struggles experienced by neurodivergent people cannot be fully understood in isolation from the context in which they occur.

-What struck me most was how often the conversation focused on changing the person rather than understanding the context in which their difficulties were occurring.
+What struck me most was how rarely the conversation began with curiosity.
+Instead, it so often focused on changing the person rather than understanding the context in which their difficulties were occurring.

 Again and again, I found myself asking different questions.